MicrosoftDocs/cloud-adoption-framework/docs/secure/index.md

 - **Risk insights:** Align and integrate security insights and risk signals or sources to the business initiatives.
 Ensure that repeatable processes educate teams on the application of those insights and hold teams accountable for improvements.
 - **Security integration:** Integrate security knowledge, skills, and insights into daily operations of the business and IT environment.
 Incorporate repeatable processes and deep partnership at all levels of the organization.
 - **Operational resiliency:** Ensure that the organization is resilient by continuing operations during an attack (even if at a degraded state).
-Ensure that the organization rapidly bounces back to full operation.
+The organization should rapidly bounce back to full operation.

 ### Security disciplines